amity4932/Programming-Contest/README.md

 **Template**
 This folder contains the base template I normally use during coding.
 Also it contains some c++ template like big integer/fast io etc which we need sometimes during solving problems.

+**Guide**
+You will become better by solvind more and more problems.